Rillus/rillus.github.io/_posts/2023-09-01-Note-taking-workflows-and-organisation.md

 I started devouring articles on PKM and note-taking and organisational strategies and I currently have a system is place that is a combination of several different styles.
 ### [Zettelkasten](https://zettelkasten.de/posts/overview/)
 Zettelkasten just means "note box" in German.
 This is a great place to start when you begin taking notes in a new system.
 The concept is simply "just take notes then put them in the box", over time you may notice themes develop, at which point you can start to add structure.
 It is based on the work of Niklas Luhmann who created his own numbering system when linking notes together, but we can simply use links in our note apps.
+One of the main ways in which I add notes to my system is via "Daily notes".
+In Obsidian (and a lot of other apps) you'll have a note for the day.
+As I have meetings or ideas, I can add to this note quickly and without having to think about where it goes.
+I can later file it away, or copy sections to other notes.
 ### [PARA](https://fortelabs.com/blog/para/)
 "The PARA method", brainchild of Tiago Forte, and subject of his book of the same name, is all the rage and claims to be the best way to organise your digital footprint by breaking up your notes into broad sections:
 #### Projects